Future of ecological research in the UK

 Our aim is to develop a unified community vision of the grand challenges for ecology and how they can best be met.
 It will also provide funders with a clear understanding of future research needs.

 A panel of outstanding experts will guide the project, oversee consultation with the community and create the final report.

 First step: your ideas

-We will then be convening meetings with ecologists from different backgrounds, drawing on these ideas and taking them further.
+We are currently convening meetings with ecologists from different backgrounds to take these ideas further.
 A draft statement or outline of the grand challenges for ecology will be produced.

 The final statement of the future priorities for ecological research in the UK and the impact for our world will be published late in 2022.